 The mission of the Interdisciplinary Program to prepare students for a career in biomedical science and to help them gain competence in the application of the principles of cellular and molecular biology to the understanding of organ-based function and pathophysiology through a program of didactic and laboratory research experience.

 Exposure to the basic principles of multiple disciplines spanning from cellular and molecular biology to organ-based biology will prepare students to understand and integrate biological processes at multiple levels of organization.

 - A solid integrated foundation in molecular, cellular and systems biology

 - Improved opportunities for collaborations, interactions and collegiality

-The Interdisciplinary Program also administers two courses that are required of all students enrolled in the School of Graduate Studies: INTER 200: Professionalism in Science I, INTER 220: Ethics in Biomedical Sciences, INTER 240: Professionalism in Science II, INTER 260: Responsible Conduct of Research I, and INTER 280: Responsible Conduct of Research II.
+The Interdisciplinary Program also administers five courses that are required of all students enrolled in the School of Graduate Studies: INTER 200: Professionalism in Science I, INTER 220: Ethics in Biomedical Sciences, INTER 240: Professionalism in Science II, INTER 260: Responsible Conduct of Research I, and INTER 280: Responsible Conduct of Research II.

 For more information, please contact Angela Amedee, PhD (email@example.com), Associate Dean of the School of Graduate Studies.